TAKE ME TO...SOUTH CAICOS

 This month its all about South Caicos.
 One of the smaller inhabited islands in the Turks and Caicos chain.
 The island is home to roughly 1,300 residents — small even by Caribbean standards.
 Everyone knows everyone on this hidden gem and its probably one of the most naturally beautiful islands in the Caribbean chain.
 South Caicos only 8.5 miles long is 40 miles Southeast of Providenciales is known for its seclusion, exclusivity and jaw dropping beautiful ocean waters.
 This is the perfect island to commune with unspoiled nature.

-Exploring the island’s untouched flamingo-flecked beaches and salt flats, and a tiny, historical downtown in near-total privacy you cant help but feel like you are in an unspoiled paradise.
+Exploring the island’s untouched flamingo-flecked beaches, salt flats and tiny, historical downtown, in near-total privacy, you cant help but feel like you are in an unspoiled paradise.
 Then, there’s the fresh, straight-off-the-boat seafood, and a permeating calmness that’s increasingly hard to find almost anywhere else.